Homeschool Morning Time | The Peaceful Press

 Thursday- History or science read aloud, fables and fairy tales, literature

 The Peaceful Press elementary curriculum also included daily Bible reading, hymn suggestions, Bible memory verses, and more!
-I sometimes added supplemental materials to our morning time such as character studies, health, foreign language, and math or grammer facts reviews.
+I sometimes added supplemental materials to our morning time such as character studies, health, foreign language, and math or grammar facts reviews.

 Morning time encompassed most of the direct teacher instruction for our homeschool, aside from helping children get started on individual math and language lessons.